docusign/docusign-esign-java-client/readme.md

     // "sent" to immediately send the signature request, "created" to save as draft req.setStatus("sent");

-    // make the actual signature request from template API call! dsClient.requestSignatureFromTemplate(req);
+    // make the signature request from template API call dsClient.requestSignatureFromTemplate(req);